Leave Policy - SCC

 established by the American Board of Medical Specialties (ABMS).

 - Applicants for surgical critical care certification must have acquired no fewer than 48 weeks of full-time clinical activity in the year (12 months) of surgical critical care training.
+The remaining four (4) weeks of the year are considered non-clinical time that may be used for any purpose, such as vacation, conferences, interviews, etc.

 ABS Family Leave Policy